nusagates/tuyul-ninja/readme.md

  * Send posts to blogspot automatically
  * Send posts to Telegram Channel automatically

-Tuyul Ninja now is only supported to email channel only.
+Tuyul Ninja now is only supported to sends scheduled post to: Email, Blogger, and Telegram Channel.
 For other provider like Google Drive, Google Doc, etc will be released soon.

 ### Usage